• Skip to main content

 1. Make the recipe all the way up to baking - with cracker topping included.

 2. Wrap tightly with plastic wrap 3 times and then with foil on the outside to ensure that it is wrapped airtight.
-Write on the foil "Broccoli Casserole" and place in the freezer for up to a month prior to need.
+Write on the foil "Broccoli Casserole" and place it in the freezer for up to a month prior to need.

 • Prep Time: 15 minutes